petarkb123/MicroserviceApplication/README.md

 ## Database

-The database is called `fitness_analytics_db` and it's created automatically when you first run the app.
+The database is called `fitness_analytics` and it's created automatically when you first run the app.
 All entities use UUIDs as primary keys, and the schema updates automatically thanks to Hibernate's DDL mode.

 ## Testing